-According to this principle, when two or more taxpayers develop activities of reconnaissance, research, development and production of oil & gas within the same concession agreement, each taxpayer must separately calculate the taxable income of the petroleum operations in respect of that concession contract as if they are associated entities conducting intergroup transactions by applying transfer pricing principles (i.e. principle of independent entities.)
+When two or more taxpayers develop activities of reconnaissance, research, development and production of oil & gas within the same concession agreement, each taxpayer must separately calculate the taxable income of the petroleum operations in respect of that concession contract as if they are associated entities conducting intergroup transactions by applying transfer pricing principles (i.e. principle of independent entities.)

-A debt to equity safe harbour ratio of 2:1 applies in Mozambique.
+A debt-to-equity safe harbour ratio of 2:1 applies in Mozambique.
 Any interest incurred on the portion of the loan deemed excessive will not be tax deductible for corporate tax purposes.
-However, for specific O&G operators (e.g. under the specific LNG Decree-Law for Rovuma Basin) this ratio is not applicable.